nodetool-ai/nodetool/README.md

 # nodetool api

 ## Overview
 Nodetool is a no-code development environment for Artificial Intelligence, enabling the simple and intuitive creation of powerful AI workflows and their integration into existing applications.
 Utilizing a node-based user interface, users can construct complex, multimodal applications without any programming knowledge.
 Nodetool facilitates the seamless integration of state-of-the-art AI models, allowing the generation and editing of multimedia content such as images, texts, audio, and video within a single workflow.
-It is model agnostic, allowing easy integration of new nodes, and uses inputs/outputs for nodes to exchange information, thereby creating new datasets and more.

 Nodetool opens up a creative and playful access to current technologies, supporting both beginners and experienced developers in the fields of content creation, data analysis, and automation.
 It enables a broad audience to benefit from the advantages of artificial intelligence by visualizing workflows and simplifying complex installation requirements, making AI application development accessible to novices and seasoned users alike.